gear-foundation/gear-wiki/docs/api/tooling/meta-cli.md

 **meta** - _Display metadata from .meta.wasm_
 **type** - _Display type structure for particular type from .meta.wasm_

-You can simply run these commands and you will be prompted to enter the neccessary data.
+You can simply run these commands and you will be prompted to enter the necessary data.
 Or you can specify data through options:

 **-t, --type** - _Type to encode or decode the payload.
-If it will not specified you can select it later_ **-m, --meta** - _Path to .meta.wasm file with program's metadata_ **-o --output** - _Output json file.
+If it is not specified you can select it later_ **-m, --meta** - _Path to .meta.wasm file with program's metadata_ **-o --output** - _Output json file.
 If it doesn't exist it will be created_ **-j --payloadFromJson** - _If need to take the payload from json_